jeffseo/LearnCpp.com/Chapter_2/Quiz_2.10/README.md

 **Question 1**

 Why are symbolic constants usually a better choice than literal constants?
 Why are const symbolic constants usually a better choice than #defined symbolic constants?

-**A:** Using literal constants (aka. magic numbers) in your program makes your program harder to understand and harder to modify.
-Symbolic constants help document what the numbers actually represent, and changing a symbolic constant at it’s declaration changes the value everywhere it is used. #define constants do not show up in the debugger and are more likely to have naming conflicts.
+**A:** Symbolic constants can display what the numbers actually represent rather than being a literal constant where all you know about a value is that it is a value being assigned.
+Const symbolic constants are usually a better choice than #defined symbolic constants as in the debugging process, #define constants do not show up in the debugger and show up as literals and therefore may cause the user some difficulties.

 **Question 2**

 Pick the appropriate data type for a variable in each of the following situations.
 Be as specific as possible.
 If the answer is an integer, pick a specific integer type (e.g. int16_t) based on range.
 If the variable should be unsigned or const, say so.
 Favor signed numbers over unsigned numbers.